TheTekton337/pntkl-rfc/RFCs/0002-acs-rnra.md

-# RFC: Universal Configuration Standard for React and React Native Applications (UCS-RNRA)
+# Application Configuration Standard for React and React Native Applications (ACS-RNRA)

 ## 1. Introduction

-This RFC proposes a Universal Configuration Standard for React and React Native Applications (UCS-RNRA) to ensure a seamless, efficient, and standardized approach for passing configuration data between React and React Native applications.
-Leveraging the Enhanced Universal Web-Native Communication Protocol (E-UWNCP), this standard focuses on optimizing the configuration and setup of React components and their equivalents in React Native through a unified, structured data format.
+This RFC proposes an Application Configuration Standard for React and React Native Applications (ACS-RNRA) to ensure a seamless, efficient, and standardized approach for passing configuration data between React and React Native applications.
+Leveraging the Enhanced Universal Web-Native Communication Protocol (CP-RNRA), this standard focuses on optimizing the configuration and setup of React components and their equivalents in React Native through a unified, structured data format.

 ## 2. Background

 As web and mobile development converge, particularly through frameworks like React and React Native, the need for a unified approach to configuring components across these platforms becomes increasingly critical.
 Configuration data, such as that for the react-codemirror editor, must be passed efficiently and correctly interpreted across environments.
-The E-UWNCP, with its support for direct and typed data passing, offers a foundation upon which this configuration standard is built.
+The CP-RNRA, with its support for direct and typed data passing, offers a foundation upon which this configuration standard is built.

 ## 3. Objectives

 - Define a universal configuration object structure that is compatible with both React and React Native applications.
-- Utilize the E-UWNCP, particularly its Turbo Module integration, for efficient data passing of configuration objects.
+- Utilize the CP-RNRA, particularly its Turbo Module integration, for efficient data passing of configuration objects.
 - Ensure that the configuration standard supports a broad range of component types and configuration scenarios.
 - Promote ease of integration, clarity, and consistency in configuring React components across web and native platforms.